Hilary Menos

-Hillary Menos (born 1964 in Luton) is an English poet.
+Hillary Menos (born 1964) is an English poet.
 She is a two-time winner of The Poetry Business International Book & Pamphlet Competition, for her pamphlets Extra Maths and Human Tissue, and won the Forward Prize for Best First Collection for Berg (Seren) in 2010.

 Life

 Menos was born in Luton in 1964, and studied Politics, Philosophy and Economics at Wadham College, Oxford.
 After Oxford, she took a diploma in Graphic Origination and Reproduction and a postgraduate diploma in Journalism, both at the London College of Printing, where she was also President of the Student Union 1987-88.
 Later, she worked as a journalist, and Time Out restaurant critic in London, before moving to Devon to renovate a Domesday Manor.
 Between 2004 and 2011/12, she and her husband, with their four sons, ran a 100-acre mixed organic farm near Totnes breeding pedigree Red Devon cows and Wiltshire Horn sheep.

 She was awarded an MA in Creative Writing from Manchester Metropolitan University in 2013, and worked with Exeter-based children’s theatre company Quirk Theatre as dramaturge and script overseer.